MultiverseLearningProducts/swe/src/mod3/wk2/day1.md

 |Users can learn at a steady pace|Users may not use new features sticking to original limited work flows|
 |Can fall back to previous version (without new feature) if there are problems||

-❓ What kind of software methodology is big bang most suited too?

-❓ When Apple releases a new version of Mac OS which release methodology do they use?

 ## Traceability matrix

 !(https://www.youtube.com/embed/cm-cSW66Isc)